 Before we move on to any ideas requiring new purchases, it’s important to note that whatever you buy doesn’t have to cost an arm and a leg.
 Skip the fancy retail stores and opt instead for savvy online shortcuts that never sacrifice quality for thrift.

 One of our new favorites is Revioly, which often offers a wide range of all the home goods mentioned here.
-Revioly lists products you’ll find at many big-name retailers, but allows its community of users to unlock exclusive pricing, just for reviewing what they buy.
+Revioly lists products you’ll find at many big-name retailers but allows its community of users to unlock exclusive pricing just for reviewing what they buy.
 Browse their selection & you might find it’s a quick way to transform your space with premium items you won’t find at a better price anywhere else.

 4. Get Rugged

 Assuming you have hardwood floors (or really anything besides carpet), one simple rug can completely flip your room’s vibe for the better.
-Make sure it’s full of complementary colors to pair with your current set-up; clashing patterns are even fine, so long as they make sense.
+Make sure it’s full of complementary colors to pair with your current set-up; clashing patterns are even delicate, so long as they make sense.
 A final tip if you’re looking to make your room feel larger - opt for white or light colors in whatever rug you land on.
 It will open the whole room up and make it feel brighter.

 5. Reflect & Grow

 Speaking of opening up your space, nothing grows a room faster than adding a mirror and doubling your eyes’ perception of it.
 Opt for an intricate antique if you’re looking to add character or go big.
 You can even prop it against a wall in the right environment - no need to mount it.

 6. Make A Statement - Vertically

 Mirrors aren’t the only way to utilize your vertical space.
 Statement walls are as on-trend as it gets right now, namely because they’re highly customizable, light on your budget, and often easy to create.